milesj/shapeshifter/README.md

 With this approach, the `attributes` property is not required for each shape type.

+> If an additional `type` definition exists within a GraphQL schematic,
+> it will be treated as a shape reference, otherwise, a normal reference.

 #### Unions

 The `union` type provides a logical OR operation against a list of